Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems

 where $V_{\boldsymbol{k}\mu}=V_{\mu}e^{i\boldsymbol{k\cdot r_{\mu}}}$ with $V_\mu$ being the local hybridization strength of the $\mu$-th ($\mu =1,\cdots, N$) impurity with the bath at the lattice site $\boldsymbol{r}_{\mu}$.
 The shared-bath model is generally unsolvable for traditional NRG algorithm because it is impossible to disentangle the bath and generate the Wilson chain for each impurity independently.
 This is easy to see because independent chains cannot induce the inter-impurity RKKY interaction.

-To overcome this difficulty, we notice that as long as only the impurity degrees of freedom are considered, we may integrate out the conduction electrons and derive the effective action:
+To overcome this difficulty, we notice that as long as only the impurity degrees of freedom are considered, we may integrate out the bath electrons and derive the effective action: